Rishit-dagli/personal-website/_news/announcement_4.md

 related_posts: false
 ---

-We released our work on the first vision-spatial audio model.
+We released the first vision (images and video)-spatial audio model as a step towards complete generation.
 [Arxiv](https://arxiv.org/abs/2406.06612).
 [Code and Web Demo](https://github.com/see2sound/see2sound).